This site requires a more recent version of Adobe Flash Player to function properly.

 Consistently trailing Home Depot in terms of comps

-In 2012, Home Depot outpaced Lowe's in terms of same store sales growth due to significant improvements in service levels and efficiency as well as a more successful pricing strategy.
+In 2013, Home Depot outpaced Lowe's in terms of same store sales growth due to significant improvements in service levels and efficiency as well as a more successful pricing strategy.
 We expect this trend to continue.
-In December 2011, Lowe's decided to move away from promotions to everyday low prices to establish itself as the retailer offering the most competitive prices.
-However, Lowe's new pricing strategy is yet to catch customer attention and sales have struggled more than they already would have in a depressed housing market as customers continued to seek discounts, particularly for discretionary and big-ticket purchases.
+In late 2011, Lowe's had decided to move away from promotions to everyday low prices to establish itself as the retailer offering the most competitive prices.
+However, Lowe's sales continue to struggle more than they already would have in a depressed housing market as customers continued to seek discounts, particularly for discretionary and big-ticket purchases.
 Home Depot has been grabbing market share from Lowe's due to better pricing models.

 MyLowes and emerging competition from online retailers

 Online retail has been an emerging threat to the market share of brick and mortar home improvement retailers like Home Depot and Lowe's.
 For this reason both companies have made significant investments in the online strategies, including small acquisitions and improvements in the web experience for its customers.